 During the setup wizard, it will download the necessary components, Once done with it you can use the android studio and get back to the work.

 Finally, Click Configure -> Create Desktop Entry, to create an entry on the dashboard.

 Now you can access the android studio by searching it in applications.

 Method 4: Installing the Android studio through umake.

-Ubuntu make is a command line tool will allow us to install developer tools in our servers.
+Ubuntu makes is a command-line tool will allow us to install developer tools in our servers.
 Ubuntu Make is already included and available from official Ubuntu repositories.

 $ sudo apt update $ sudo apt install ubuntu-make